-Sanger's population has seen an increase of 7,373 people from 2000 to 2022.
-From 2010 to 2020, the vacancy rate in Sanger decreased by 3.1 percent, which indicates a shortage of housing and high competition for available housing.
-The average number of persons per household in Sanger was higher than the County as whole; this trend was similar in 2010.
-Sanger also has a higher representation of very low-income households than countywide.
-The median income in Sanger was \$40,761 in 2010 and \$52,329 in 2022 with an average increase of \$964 per year.
+- Sanger's population has seen an increase of 7,373 people from 2000 to 2022.
+The City's population increased by 1.8 percent on average between 2000 and 2022, which was higher than the countywide average annual growth rate of 1.2 percent.
+Similarly, the number of households in Sanger increased by 1.1 percent between 2010 and 2020, compared to 0.7 percent countywide. - From 2010 to 2020, the vacancy rate in Sanger decreased by 3.1 percent, which indicates a shortage of housing and high competition for available housing.
+During this same period, the vacancy rates for the most communities in the county also decreased. - Between 2021 and 2022, the average sale price of a home in Sanger decreased by 7.3 percent.
+Average sale prices rose 15.4 percent in the county as a whole during the same period.
+This decrease may be indicative of the need to rehabilitate existing housing stock. - To address this, the City will implement the Programs 22, 23 and 24 which will facilitate home rehabilitation, with a particular focus in in areas of concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, and among owners of older housing units, which are in the city's original downtown core square mile area and scattered throughout the city - The average number of persons per household in Sanger was higher than the County as whole; this trend was similar in 2010.
+Sanger also has a higher representation of very low-income households than countywide. - The median income in Sanger was \$40,761 in 2010 and \$52,329 in 2022 with an average increase of \$964 per year.
+This is slightly lower than the countywide median income of \$57,109.
 Overcrowding among owner and renter households decreased from 16.7 percent in 2010 to 9.0 percent in 2022.
 This is consistent with a decrease in vacancy rate which can generally lead to higher housing prices.
 To improve development opportunities for affordable housing the City had included Program 7.